elias94/blog/src/about.md

 # Hello

 <div class="text-large">
 Hey, my name is Elia Scotto.
-I'm an Italian developer currently living in Australia.
+I'm a freelance developer currently living in Australia.
-I'm passionate about coding projects and prototiping ideas for the web.
+I'm passionate about coding projects and prototyping ideas for the web.
 <br/><br/>
 If you want to discuss a project,
 <span style="text-decoration: underline;" title="see below">